Doug Schweitzer

 Douglas Edward Schweitzer (born 1978 or 1979) is a Canadian lawyer and politician who was elected in the 2019 Alberta general election to represent the electoral district of Calgary-Elbow in the 30th Alberta Legislature.
 He is a member of the United Conservative Party.

+Biography

+He was born in Kelowna, British Columbia.
+Schweitzer ran unsuccessfully for the 2017 United Conservative Party leadership election.

-On April 30, 2019, he was appointed to be the Ministry of Justice and Solicitor General of Alberta in the Executive Council of Alberta, and held that role until August 25, 2020 when he was shuffled to the new ministry of Jobs, Economy and Innovation.
+On April 30, 2019, he was appointed to be the Ministry of Justice and Solicitor General of Alberta in the Executive Council of Alberta, and held that role until August 25, 2020, when he was shuffled to the new ministry of Jobs, Economy and Innovation.
 After announcing his intention not to run for re-election in May 2023, Schweitzer resigned as Minister of Jobs, Economy and Innovation and announced he would be resigning his seat in the Legislative Assembly of Alberta on August 5, 2022.
-Schweitzer ran unsuccessfully for the 2017 United Conservative Party leadership election.
-He was born in Kelowna, British Columbia.
 On September 7, 2022, Schweitzer announced he had joined Deloitte as a senior advisor.
 In the 2023 Alberta general election, his former seat was taken by Samir Kayande from the NDP.
 This was the first time that the NDP had won Calgary Elbow.